-The project sites are both located in the Upper West Region, and therefore the major route to the site will be the Wa - Lawra section of the N12 Highway.
+The Kaleo and Lawra Solar project sites are both located in the Upper West Region, and therefore the major route to the site will be the Wa - Lawra section of the N12 Highway, and the relative locations are shown in Figure 4-4.
 The N12 Highway is part of the trunk roads between major urban centers and forms part of the backbone of the road system in Ghana.
+The main Wa to Lawra road, about 85 km is now largely asphalted and can be classified as a first-class road, except for some parts from Jirapa to Lawra.
+Approximate distances of Kaleo and Lawra from Wa are 16.2 km and 69.5km respectively.
 The major communities along the route are Kaleo, Sambo, Sariperi, Nadowli, Yiziiri, Nadawii, Yagha and finally Kwonyonkwon.
-The main Wa to Lawra road, about 80 km is now largely asphalted and can be classified as a first-class road, with the exception of some parts from Jirapa to Lawra.
-It is expected that the solar power materials will be brought by sea to the Tema Port.
-From there, it will be offloaded and brought to Accra on the N1 Highway in the southern sector, where it will be transported up north to site through to Kumasi on the N6 Highway, Techiman on the N10 Highway, and then on to the N12 Highway through Wa (See Figure 4-3), the regional capital, and finally to Lawra, covering a total distance of about 860 km.